Strengthening Functional Leadership – increasing value and reducing the costs of government business functions

 - The Chief Executive of the Ministry of Business, Innovation and Employment, responsible for Government procurement reform

-- The Chief Executive of the Ministry of Social Development, responsible for the Property Management Centre of Expertise and the Government National Property strategy.
+- The Chief Executive of the Ministry of Business, Innovation and Employment, responsible for the Government Property Group and the Government National Property strategy.

 They retain their departmental roles but wear an additional functional leader 'hat' to achieve benefits for government overall.